LuisAcerv/graphql-api-tutorial/tutorial/tutorial2.md

 ### Private keys

 Let's get started with private keys.
 A private key in the context of Bitcoin is a secret number that allows bitcoins to be spent.
 Every Bitcoin wallet contains one or more private keys, which are saved in the wallet file.
 The private keys are mathematically related to all Bitcoin addresses generated for the wallet.
-It is important that these are kept secret and safe.
+These must be kept secret and safe.
 Private keys can be kept on computer files, but are also often written on paper.

 So, the only way to say you own some bitcoins is owning the private keys if you don't own your private keys then the bitcoins are not truly yours.

 In the following tutorials, we are going deepen on how to use private keys to push transactions to the network (testnet).

-_Before we start with the fun part, if you haven't read the first part of the tutorial you can read it [here](https://levelup.gitconnected.com/how-to-create-a-simple-bitcoin-api-with-nodejs-graphql-part-i-a8cd8832fed5?source=friends_link&sk=63e5bb0439b0e19a1132891d1e4ba588), and you can get the whole code [here](https://github.com/LuisAcerv/graphql-api-tutorial/tree/part-ii)._
+_Before we start with the fun part if you haven't read the first part of the tutorial you can read it [here](https://levelup.gitconnected.com/how-to-create-a-simple-bitcoin-api-with-nodejs-graphql-part-i-a8cd8832fed5?source=friends_link&sk=63e5bb0439b0e19a1132891d1e4ba588), and you can get the whole code [here](https://github.com/LuisAcerv/graphql-api-tutorial/tree/part-ii)._

-## Generating a bitcoin key pairs.
+## Generating bitcoin key pairs.

 For this tutorial, we are going to use the library [bitcoinjs-lib](https://github.com/bitcoinjs).